QMCPACK/qmcpack/docs/hamiltonianobservable.rst

 -  ``target:`` The default value is the preferred usage (i.e., ``target`` does not need to be provided).

 -  Data is output to the ``stat.h5`` for each QMC subrun.
-Individual histograms are named according to the quantum particleset and index of the pair.
+It appears in an hdf group determined by the name attribute. histograms are named according to the quantum particleset and index of the pair.
 For example, if the quantum particleset is named “e" and there are two species (up and down electrons, say), then there will